adobe/aepsdk-messaging-ios/docs/tutorials/ajo/create-channel-configuration.md

 | :---: |
 | **Set channel configuration values** |

-With the Channel configuration created, we can now move on to creating authoring the in-app message.
+With the Channel configuration created, we can now move on to creating and authoring the in-app message.